gamliel972/nullCommunity/Linux/getting_comfortable_with_linux_basics/documentation/the_boot_process/bios/README.md

     ![Select boot device](../../image/5_select_boot_device.png)

-2. Press [`Fn`] + [`F12`] key combination
+2. Press [`Fn`] + [`F12`] key combination to see a list of boot devices to select from

     ![BIOS](../../image/5b_select_boot_device.png)

 3. Press the key [`B`] on your keyboard to continue booting

-4. BIOS is programmed to look at a permanent location on the hard disk, called `boot sector`, to complete its task
-5. Boot sector is the first sector of your hard disk, and is called as MBR (Master Boot Record)
+4. BIOS is programmed to look at a permanent location on the hard disk, called `boot sector`, to complete its task.
+Boot sector is the first sector of your hard disk, and is called as MBR (Master Boot Record)
-6. As soon as BIOS finds a valid MBR, it will load the entire content of MBR to RAM, and then further execution is done by the content of MBR.
+5. As soon as BIOS finds a valid MBR, it will load the entire content of MBR to RAM, and then further execution is done by the content of MBR.